Step 2: Liquid Calories

 Cause migraines and other adverse effects on brain health

-Do you really think your body needs artificial chemicals?
-The answer is no.
+Do you really think your body needs artificial chemicals and extractions?
+No!

 Q: Can I pause this plan while on holiday?

 A: No. This isn’t a gimmick diet to pick up and drop.
-Instead, enjoy your holiday by staying active, exploring local foods, and making healthy choices.
+Instead, enjoy your holiday by staying active, exploring local whole foods, and making healthy choices.
 Walk, swim, sightsee, and enjoy being fitter and more energetic.
 Enjoy the present.
+Easier said than done of course (I know), if you do have a lapse, then start again on the plan ASAP.
+As I mentioned before, the one drink, if you have to drink, that does have some health benefits is Red wine, specifically Pinot Noir.
+If you can at least stick to that (but not go crazy on it) then at least you can feel you're in traditional 'holiday mode'.

 Q: Why limit milk?

 A: Its minimally processed, so ok under this plan, but as well as some health benefits, there are also some risks depending on your tolerance.
 Try a week without then with to see if you feel different.
 Alternatively, choose unsweetened almond milk with minimal ingredients.
-Beware some products include seed oils and thickeners.
+Beware some products include oils and thickeners.
 Brands like Plenish (no affiliation) are a good option as it has fewer and simpler ingredients.
+But again, as the fibre in plant based drinks are stripped away, it becomes a higher sugar to fibre ratio, so use only in moderation on the odd breakfast or a splash in your tea / coffee.

 Q: What about sugary tea with breakfast?